 The City of Soledad is relying on the Miramonte Specific Plan (MSP) to meet a portion of the RHNA.
-Program 1.1.1 Annexations describes the City's commitment to following the necessary steps to ensure the MSP is fully implemented and to find alternative housing opportunities if the MSP if necessary.
+Program 1.2.6 Miramonte Specific Plan describes the City's commitment to following the necessary steps to ensure the MSP is fully implemented and to find alternative housing opportunities, if necessary.